tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 ## Investigate TensorFlow

-When you're sure that data is not a bottleneck (e.g. when the logs show that queue is almost full), you can start to worry about the model.
+When you're sure that data is not a bottleneck (e.g. when the logs show that queue is almost full), you can investigate and optimize the model.

 A naive but effective way is to remove ops from your model to understand how much time they cost.

-Or you can use `GraphProfiler` callback to benchmark the graph.
+Alternatively, you can use `GraphProfiler` callback to benchmark the graph.
 It will dump runtime tracing information (to either TensorBoard or chrome) to help diagnose the issue.

-Remember not to use the first several iterations.
+Remember to not use the first several iterations.

 ### Slow on single-GPU
 This is literally saying TF ops are slow.
 Usually there isn't much you can do, except to optimize the kernels.
 But there may be something cheap you can try:

-1. Visualize copies across devices in chrome.
+1. Visualize copies across devices in the profiler.
 	 It may help to change device placement to avoid some CPU-GPU copies.
 	 It may help to replace some CPU-only ops with equivalent GPU ops to avoid copies.